A volatile combination of windy and dry conditions could spread wildfires today in the Southwest – KION546

 “The main concern today is going to be the wind,” Chuck Jones, senior meteorologist for the National Weather Service office in Albuquerque, New Mexico, told CNN meteorologist Chad Myers.

-“Those winds are going to be strong to potentially damaging in some places,” Jones said, adding winds could gust up to 70 mph a few times Monday, including in and near the Calf Canyon/Hermits Peak wildfire — the nation’s largest — which had burned nearly 190,000 acres and was 43% contained Monday morning, according to the National Interagency Fire Center.
+“Those winds are going to be strong to potentially damaging in some places,” Jones said, adding winds could gust up to 70 mph a few times Monday, including in and near the Calf Canyon/Hermits Peak wildfire — the nation’s largest — which has burned nearly 190,000 acres and is 43% contained, according to the National Interagency Fire Center.

 Much of the Southwest has been under a prolonged, severe drought fueled by the climate crisis that has fostered the critical fire conditions.
 Drought conditions have worsened in recent days across much of the Southwest and South, deepening a water crisis and fueling fires across several states, US Drought Monitor wrote Thursday in its weekly summary.